 Student Action executive vice president candidate Hung Hyunh was similarly alone during the executive vice president, or EVP, discussion, and he said he hoped to give senators a space in senate to feel comfortable voicing their opinions.

-Independent candidate Derek Topper, who also ran for senate independently last year, is currently running against both Khalfay and Huynh for EAVP and EVP, respectively, but he did not attend the forum.
+Independent candidate Derek Topper, who also ran for senate independently last year and is a former distribution analyst for The Daily Californian, is currently running against both Khalfay and Huynh for EAVP and EVP, respectively, but he did not attend the forum.
 He declined to comment on his platforms or his absence.

 Student Action is running Melany Amarikwa for academic affairs vice president, or AAVP.
 Amarikwa, who is chief of staff to current AAVP Iyan Bullitt, said she observed the campus’ failure to support students “academically, mentally and professionally.”